Barandis/kessel/src/docs/parsers/string.md

 #### Parameters

-* `str` The string to match against the input at its current location.
+* `str`: The string to match against the input at its current location.

 #### Success